 Practical Tips for Making the Most of the Platform

 • Include one point per argument.
-Each submitted argument should focus on a single point.
-If you have multiple reasons supporting a viewpoint, submit them separately.
+Each argument should focus on a single point.
+If you have multiple reasons supporting a viewpoint, please submit them separately.
 This approach keeps the content more organized and streamlines the process of identifying top arguments, which is the platform's primary objective.

 Overview